lowcodeunit/public-web-docs/docs/getting-started/deploying-project-code.md

 ## Deploy Application

 Check in and push the changes to your repository, and a new build will kick off that will complete successfully.
 Once successful, we'll need to jump back into the LowCodeUnit Dashboard, and adjust our Public Web application's procesor details to leverage the new package.
-Update the NPM Package with the value from package.json name, and then press save.
-After save is complete, you can go back in and see that the current version was updated to the latest version from your new automated DevOps.
+Update the NPM Package with the value from package.json name.
+Also, let's enable the `Build & Source` toggle, select our newly created source control and then press save.
+After save is complete, you can go back in and see that the current version was updated to the latest version from your new automated DevOps build pipeline.

 ![Update Application Processor](/img/screenshots/update-application-processor.png)